FNCYchain/fncy-wallet-ios-sdk/README.md

 ## Author

-plasticDucky, jhpark27@nm-metaworld.com
+Metaverse World, Inc

 ## License

-FncyWallet is available under the MIT license.
+FncyWallet is available under the Apache License, Version 2.0(the "License").
 See the LICENSE file for more info.